 This is your chance to make sure that your soup is full of deliciousness.

-Next, you want to cook your pasta in a separate pot and have that ready for later.
+Cooking the pasta in a separate pot and having that ready for later

 You may be thinking, why am I preparing the pasta separate from the soup especially if you were taught to cook the pasta in the soup with other recipes.